Rav Hayim Leiter

 Mask- The ideal mask to wear is the N95 because it’s the most tight-fitting.
 For instructions on the best way to put on the mask from the World Health Organization click here.
 Most of the literature states that masks are not for the individual wearing it but for those around them.
 And when it comes to the safety of the child, that is paramount.
 There have been very few reported cases of infants contracting Coronavirus and no fatalities, but even just the possibility of a newborn contracting the virus demands the environment be as safe as possible.
 Since this is about not infecting others, all attendees must be wearing masks -- parents included.

 Metzitzah- Under normal circumstances I advocate that Metzitzah with a sterile tube (either disposable or a glass tube that’s been sterilized in an autoclave with gauze inside).
 It should NEVER be done with direct oral contact.
 Whenever a mohel is even a little under the weather, he should not even use a tube for Metzitzah.
 It is well documented that the mouth of a healthy person is always dirty and can never be fully cleaned.
 The moment there are additional germs present, Metzitzah should be done as the Hatam Sofer and Rav Ovadia Yosef ruled permissible, by hand with sterile gauze.

 There are many who will fight me on this last issue, but it’s imperative that this practice cease and desist immediately until the virus is under control.
 There is a great deal of misinformation presently floating around the internet.
-This is a publication from an organization called Anash which was released just before Shabbat and it details their halachic advice in the wake of the Coronavirus.
+This is a publication from an organization called Anash which was released a few months ago and it details their halachic advice in the wake of the Coronavirus.
 When it came to Brit Milah the advice stated: